 Released in 2011, Driver: San Francisco is the fifth entry in the Driver series.
 The game takes place in, surprise surprise, the city ofSan Francisco, in the present day (technically), starring series protagonist John Tanner in the pursuit of escaped criminal Charles Jericho.Following the events of Driv3r, Jericho is being taken into custody in an armored truck.
 Although Tanner's partner, Tobias Jones, insists Jericho's in safe hands, Tanner himself isn't so sure and tails the van just in case.
 Sure enough, Jericho breaks free of his handcuffs and hijacks the truck.
 During his escape, Jericho slams Tanner's car with the truck, causing Tanner to enter a coma.
 From here on out, the game takes place in Tanner's coma dreams, influenced by the news broadcast in his hospital room, in which he continues the chase for Jericho through San Francisco.He does this via "shifting", the game's main gimmick, which allows him to Body Surf into any driver of any car in the city, taking control of their bodies.
-From here on, John uses his newfound powers to help the people of the city, gather clues, work undercover in Jericho's organization, smash random cars into his enemies, and hopefully realize the truth of his situation and eventually escape.The game received major critical acclaim for its unique gameplay as well as its campy, Starsky & Hutch-style tone as well as some Mind Screw thrown in with the coma dream element.
+From here on, John uses his newfound powers to help the people of the city, gather clues, work undercover in Jericho's organization, smash random cars into his enemies, and hopefully realize the truth of his situation and eventually escape.The game received positive reviews for its unique gameplay as well as its campy, Starsky & Hutch-style tone as well as some Mind Screw thrown in with the coma dream element.
 It is available on Steam, PS3, and Xbox 360.

 If you play like this simple get from point A to point B quickly missions will probably be That One Level.

 Animal Motifs: Creepy Crows show up around car bombs about to go off or when something in Tanner's head doesn't quite match reality.